Ad ROI Analysis: Choosing Digital Advertising Metrics that MatterBy Patrick Liddy

 “One thing I would NOT do is try to push vanity metrics as a way to mask poor performance.
 Metrics like clicks, shares, and engagements are fun to look at, but unless they are driving primary conversions (i.e. leads) they are not valuable to their sales funnel.”

-This isn’t to say you should ignore these metrics, but you shouldn’t base campaign goals around them.
-Think of metrics like impressions, shares, clicks, and engagements as clues that help you analyze the health of your campaigns.
+This isn’t to say you should ignore this data, but you shouldn’t base campaign goals around them.
+Think of things like impressions, shares, clicks, and engagements as clues that help you analyze the health of your campaigns.
 They’re valuable to track and understand, but they shouldn’t take the focus away from the core digital advertising metrics that can make or break your campaigns.

 Ensuring that your clients understand what’s happening in their campaigns is super important.

 If things are going well, you need to be able to communicate what’s working, and why the campaign is so awesome!
-If the campaign is struggling, you need to know why and be able to explain your plan to turn things around.
+If the campaign is struggling, you need to be able to analyze it to know why and explain your plan to turn things around.

 Oftentimes, a small business owner isn't an advertising expert, which is why they hired you in the first place.
-A very important part of the reporting process for them then is to communicate in real-life business results that your advertising is driving.
+A very important part of the reporting process for them then is to communicate in real-life business results that your digital advertising is driving.
+Just keep in mind that they are not going to understand all of these advertising ROI metrics.

 So what does that mean exactly?